neustar/idiomatic.js/readme.md

  * [Comments](#comments)
  * [One Language Code](#language)

 ------------------------------------------------

 ## Preface

 The benefit from using a style guide is consisteny.
 All code should be indistinguishable in style and appear as it was written by a single person.
 This improves readabilty and understanding while reducing time spent fixing bugs and maintaining the code.

-## Idiomatic Style Manifesto
+## IAS Style Rules

 1. <a name="whitespace">Whitespace</a>
-  - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+  - indent using 2 spaces, consider this **law**.
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace
       - Eliminating blank line whitespace
       - Commits and diffs that are easier to read
-  - Use [Editorconfig](http://editorconfig.org/) when possible.
-It supports most IDEs and handles most whitespace settings.
+  - Check if your IDE has plugin support for [editorconfig](http://editorconfig.org/).
+(Intellij IDEA has built in support).
+It'll configure your IDE editor settings for 2 space indents.

 2. <a name="spacing">Beautiful Syntax</a>

-    A. Parens, Braces, Linebreaks
+    A. Spacing, Parens, Braces, Linebreaks

+     Parens in conditionals and loops.
+If, else, for, while, and try should always have spaces, braces and span multiple lines in order to encourage readability.

     ```javascript

-    // if/else/for/while/try always have spaces, braces and span multiple lines
-    // this encourages readability

-    // 2.A.1.1
+    // 2.A.1.1 - Spacing for conditionals and loops
-    // Examples of really cramped syntax
+    // eslint: "space-in-parens": ["error", "always"]

+	// Bad
 	if(condition) doSomething();

     while(condition) iterating++;

     for(var i=0;i<100;i++) someIterativeFn();

-    // 2.A.1.1
+	// Good
-    // Use whitespace to promote readability

     if ( condition ) {
       // statements
     }